project-hadron/discovery-capability/docs/source/quick_start/use_case_one.rst

 Setup uc1
 ~~~~~~~~~
-Initially import our capability classes, and then any environment variables required.
+Initially import our capability classes, and then any :ref:`environment<Environment>` variables required.
 In this
 case we are dynamically annotating for the input of the raw data location and the output of the
 model prediction.